Martin County sheriff to pitch buying body-worn cameras for deputies

 STUART, Fla. — Martin County deputies could start wearing body-worn cameras if there is room in the county's budget.

-Tuesday morning, Sheriff William Snyder will propose increasing his annual budget to allow him to purchase the cameras.
+Sheriff William Snyder on Tuesday will propose increasing his annual budget to allow his department to purchase the cameras.

 It wouldn't be cheap, Snyder said, and he encourages the public to weigh in on whether this is how they want their tax dollars to be spent.

 Snyder said it will cost about $1 million per year for 10 years.
-He said his budget now is around $80 million per year.
+He said his budget is currently about $80 million per year.

 "Another million per year for 10 years is a big hit," Snyder said.
 "When you stop and think about it, I can buy a lot of cars with that.
 I can buy two helicopters over 10 years with that $1 million."